abstractFlo/atlas-docs/documentation/shared/utilsservice.md

 #### eventOff\(eventName: string, listener: \(...args: any\[\]\) =&gt; void\)

-Remove listener for event
+Removes the listener of an event

 {% hint style="info" %}
-Keep in mind the listener must be the same context as the [on](utilsservice.md#eventon-eventname-string-listener-args-any-greater-than-void) listener
+Keep in mind that the listener has to be in the same context as the [on](utilsservice.md#eventon-eventname-string-listener-args-any-greater-than-void) listener
 {% endhint %}

 ```typescript